 – what does the B.C. wine industry need to do better?

-Click on the arrow below to play the video (we’ve since fixed the microphone):
+Click on the arrow above to play the video (we’ve since fixed the microphone):

 John Skinner had always dreamed of owning a winery, and after 25 years as a Vancouver stockbroker, he and his wife Trish bought 60 acres of vineyard land in the heart of BC’s Okanagan Valley.
 Their first vintage was bottled in 2007 and in just five years they’ve been named the #1 Winery in BC and #3 in Canada at the Canadian Wine Awards.

 I’ve posted several of my recent reviews of John’s wines below.
 If you’d like to see more of his reviews as well as those for other B.C. wines, please join my wine reviews.

 Do you know someone whom I should interview?
 E-mail me at [email protected].

 2009 Painted Rock Estate Winery Ltd. Cabernet Sauvignon, Okanagan Valley, British Columbia